-10.3.16 Setup Time Zone
+10.3.17 Setup Time Zone of Serial Outputs

 The time zone of the GPS receiver can be set up.
-These parameters will affect the serial output lines and the timecode (IRIG) outputs.
+These parameters will affect the serial output lines and the time code (IRIG) outputs.
 The internal time zone of the timeserver and the time of NTP will always be UTC.
 The time monitored in the main menu will be the time of the NTP.

-This menu lets the user enter the names of the local time zone with daylight saving disabled and enabled, together with the zones time offsets from UTC.
+This menu lets the user enter the names of the local time zone with daylight saving disabled and enabled, together with the zones' time offsets from UTC.
+The left part of the display shows the zone and offset if daylight saving is off whereas the right part shows name and offset if daylight saving is on.
 These parameters are used to convert UTC to local time, e.g. MEZ = UTC + 1h and MESZ = UTC + 2h for central Europe.
-The range of date daylight saving comes in effect can be entered using the next two pages of the setup menu.
+The range of date daylight saving comes in effect can be entered using the next two topics of the setup menu.